Writings about Music

 Nautical Moccasin Elusive Blues

 I wish to thank David Amram for all his kind words regarding both my music and writings about music.
 David spent a summer on Fire Island in the sixties playing and singing folk songs with Bob Dylan while vacationing with their families.
 One of the funniest stories I've ever heard is about how David brought Bob and Allen Ginsberg together for a collaboration.
-A neighbor, Linda Silver, told me of her late husband, Roy Silver, who explains how he had Dylan record a demo for a new song he found phenomenal for the purpose of bringing it to the attention of Peter, Paul and Mary.
+A neighbor, Linda Silver, told me of her late husband, Roy Silver, and how he had Dylan record a demo for a new song he found phenomenal for the purpose of bringing it to the attention of Peter, Paul and Mary.
 The song?
 Blowin' in the Wind.

 Still can’t believe it.

 Me, his devoted student from recordings.
 Had been in touch with his manager regarding an invitation to the Willie Hutch Tribute in 2007, around the time I wrote the extended Melody of Words (which may or may not have inspired his Murder Most Foul some years later).
 I ran into him at a seaside café late last Wednesday afternoon, and he even went and sat down at the table next to ours.
 We had scrutinized each other briefly near the counter without saying anything.
 I was wearing sunglasses so that may have been off-putting.
 So, I left the ordering line and went to sit down too, sending 17-year-old Lily visiting family from Maui to take my place in line.
 That’s when I noticed the two beefy bodyguards in black T-shirts sitting at the table in front of me scrutinizing me obliquely.
 Bob Dylan was seated at the table to my left just a few feet away wearing pretty fancy moccasins, blue jeans, and a bluish T-shirt with a stain on the back.